jchassoul/dotfiles/tutorial/scripting.md

 done
 ```

+When filling into a variable then one uses its name: `state="CR"` and no blanks.
+There is no difference between strings and numbers: `price=500`.

+When using a variable you need to put a `$` sign in front of it: `print $state $price`,

+There are happily no declarations of variables needed in ksh.
+We don't have decimals only integers.

 The script starts at the first line and ends euther when it encouters and `exit` or the last line.
 All `#` lines are ignored.

 A command starts with the first word on a line or if its the second command on a line with the first word after a `;`.
 A command ends either at the end of the line or whith a `;`.
 So one can put several commands onto one line.